nabil0203/QR-Code-Generator/README.md

 ● The second line must end with .png or .jpg.

 ● The image will be saved in the current directory.

 ---

-## 📄 License
-● This project is licensed under the MIT License.

----